imenoxs/auto_dela_detect/readme.md

 The several pipeline python files each contain one approach.
 Each pipeline also has a optimizer python file with the corresponding number.
-The optimizers use the optuna framework to optimize the parameters of the respective approach. in the configs folder there is also a yaml file containing the configuration of the pipelines.
+The optimizers use the optuna framework to optimize the parameters of the respective approach.
+To see the results of the optuna training you can start the environment with ´`optuna-dashboard sqlite:///<optuna-db-name-here>.sqlite3` in the configs folder there is also a yaml file containing the configuration of the pipelines.
 If the pipeline is run the configuration gets read from the associated file.